Kircubbin, County Down

 Kircubbin is a village and townland in County Down, Northern Ireland.
 The village had a population of 1,153 people in the 2011 Census.

 History

 The settlement was originally known as Kilcubin, which is thought to come from Irish Cill Ghobáin, meaning "St Goban's church".
 This later became Kirkcubbin, from the Ulster-Scots word for church, kirk.

 1798 Rebellion

-The Rev. William Warwick, a Presbyterian minister in Kircubbin, was hanged in 1798 near his church, for the writing of seditious documents in support of the Irish Rebellion of 1798.
+Archibald Warwick, a Presbyterian licentiate and member of the United Irishmen from Kircubbin, was hanged in 1798 near his church, for participating in Irish Rebellion of 1798.

 The Troubles

 Two significant incidents occurred during the Troubles.
 In 1974, St Mary Star of the Sea Church, Nunsquarter, which still stands and is used today, was badly damaged by a bomb planted at the side door of the chapel.
 One man, a local joiner who was working in the church hall adjacent to the church, left the premises shortly before the bomb went off.